TH-C013/redis-cache/README.md

   enabled: true
 ```

-If the configuration is done correclty generating the template would create the initContainer for the Redis statefullset
+If the configuration is done correclty generating the template would create the initContainer for the Redis statefullset.

-`manifests/test/redis/templates/master/statefulset.yaml`.
+`manifests/test/redis/templates/master/statefulset.yaml`

-This will start an init container using the image defined and peformed the required actions as root user
+This will start an init container using the image defined and peformed the required actions as root user.

 1- Create the required directory `mkdir -p "/data"`

-2- Grant the correct access right to the user 1001 `chown -R "1001:1001" "/data"` to the required directory
+2- Grant the correct access right to the user 1001 `chown -R "1001:1001" "/data"` to the required directory.

 ```
       initContainers: